guybaruch1/Youtube/Wiki/04 - Android Client Set Up and Use.md

 Please note that the JWT you get when log-in to your account expires within 1 hour.
 After that time, you will not be able to upload, edit or delete anything.
 You can sign-out and then sign-in again and you will be able to perform these actions.

-## Some screenshots and videos from the application
+## Walk-Through - Use the Application

 **Homescreen:** you should see in your homescreen 20 videos (10 of them are the most viewed videos and 10 of them are random) in random order: